DavidMora/esp_cron/README.md

 ### Clearing all jobs a.k.a destroying all jobs

-We defined a helper to stop all cron jobs, we think it might be useful in some situations
+We defined a helper to stop all cron jobs, we think it might be useful in some situations.
+This function calls `cron_stop()`

 ```C
 int cron_job_clear_all();